datawire/ambassador-docs/docs/edge-stack/2.0/about/known-issues.md

    - Workaround: Make sure you have a wildcard `Host` that does not use ACME.
 The insecure routing action doesn't matter: it's fine for this `Host` to redirect or even reject insecure requests.

-- Canary releases using Argo Rollouts do not work properly.
+- Canary releases using Argo Rollouts do not work properly when `AMBASSADOR_FAST_RECONFIGURE` is set.

     - This is already fixed in version 2.1.0.